-Please see the additional detail that explains this model set out in Appendix [Legal Assessment - Executive Summary, Summary Chart and Revised Governan…].
-Key pieces of legal advice that helped the CCWG arrive at this Reference Mechanism are also available [on the wiki at / attached as Appendices # &.]
+Please see the additional detail that explains this model set out in Appendix H.

-QUESTION
+QUESTIONS AND OPEN ISSUES

-6) Do you agree that the introduction of a community mechanism to empower the community over certain decisions would enhance ICANN’s accountability?
+6) Do you agree that the introduction of a community mechanism to empower the community over certain Board decisions would enhance ICANN’s accountability?

-7) What guidance, if any, would you provide to the CCWG regarding the proposed options?
+7) What guidance, if any, would you provide to the CCWG-Accountability regarding the proposed options?
 Please provide the underlying rationale in terms of required accountability features or protection against certain contingencies.

 2.6.1.2 Influence in the Community Mechanism

-The CCWG considered the decision weights of the various parts of the community within the mechanism.
-The following table sets out the Reference Option, which was the most supported approach among CCWG participants:
+The CCWG-Accountability considered the decision weights of the various parts of the community within the SO/AC Membership Model (or the Designator model).
+The following table sets out the Reference Option, which was the most supported approach among CCWG-Accountability participants: